Postrantor/Computer-Architectur/output.md

 The early IBM 360s pioneered many of the ideas that we use in I/O systems today.
 The 360 was the first commercial machine to make heavy use of DMA, and it introduced the notion of I/O programs that could be interpreted by the device.
 Chaining of I/O programs was an important feature.
 The concept of channels intro- duced in the 360 corresponds to the I/O bus of today.

 Myer and Sutherland \[1968\] wrote a classic paper on the trade-off of complex- ity and performance in I/O controllers.
-Borrowing the religious concept of the “wheel of reincarnation,” they eventually noticed they were caught in a loop of continuously increasing the power of an I/O processor until it needed its own simpler coprocessor.
+Borrowing the religious concept of the  "wheel of reincarnation,"  they eventually noticed they were caught in a loop of continuously increasing the power of an I/O processor until it needed its own simpler coprocessor.
 Their quote in Appendix D captures their cautionary tale.

 The IBM mainframe I/O channels, with their I/O processors, can be thought of as an inspiration for Infiniband, with their processors on their Host Channel Adaptor cards.

 ### References

 Anderson, D. \[2003\].
-“You don’t know jack about disks,” *Queue* 1:4 (June), 20–30.
+"You don’t know jack about disks,"  *Queue* 1:4 (June), 20–30.

 Anderson, D., J. Dykes, and E. Riedel \[2003\].
-“SCSI vs. ATA—more than an interface,” *Proc.
+"SCSI vs. ATA—more than an interface,"  *Proc.
 2nd USENIX Conf. on File and Storage Technology (FAST* ’*03)*, March 31–April 2, 2003, San Francisco.

 Anderson, M. H. \[1990\].
-“Strength (and safety) in numbers (RAID, disk storage technology),” *Byte* 15:13 (December), 337–339.
+"Strength (and safety) in numbers (RAID, disk storage technology),"  *Byte* 15:13 (December), 337–339.

 Anon. et al. \[1985\]. *A Measure of Transaction Processing Power*, Tandem Tech.
 Rep. TR 85.2.
 Also appeared in *Datamation*, 31:7 (April), 112–118.

 Bashe, C. J., W. Buchholz, G. V. Hawkins, J. L. Ingram, and N. Rochester \[1981\].
-“The architecture of IBM’s early computers,” *IBM J. Research and Develop- ment* 25:5 (September), 363–375.
+"The architecture of IBM’s early computers,"  *IBM J. Research and Develop- ment* 25:5 (September), 363–375.

 Bashe, C. J., L. R. Johnson, J. H. Palmer, and E. W. Pugh \[1986\]. *IBM*’*s Early Computers*, MIT Press, Cambridge, Mass.

 Blaum, M., J. Brady, J. Bruck, and J. Menon \[1994\].
-“EVENODD: An optimal scheme for tolerating double disk failures in RAID architectures,” *Proc.
+"EVENODD: An optimal scheme for tolerating double disk failures in RAID architectures,"  *Proc.
 21st Annual Int*’*l.
 Symposium on Computer Architecture (ISCA)*, April 18–21, 1994, Chicago, 245–254.

 Blaum, M., J. Brady, J. Bruck, and J. Menon \[1995\].
-“EVENODD: An optimal scheme for tolerating double disk failures in RAID architectures,” *IEEE Trans. on Computers* 44:2 (February), 192–202.
+"EVENODD: An optimal scheme for tolerating double disk failures in RAID architectures,"  *IEEE Trans. on Computers* 44:2 (February), 192–202.

 Blaum, M., J. Brady, J., Bruck, J. Menon, and A. Vardy \[2001\].
-“The EVENODD code and its generalization,” in H. Jin, T. Cortes, and R. Buyya, eds., *High Per- formance Mass Storage and Parallel I/O: Technologies and Applications*, IEEE & Wiley Press, New York, 187–208.
+"The EVENODD code and its generalization,"  in H. Jin, T. Cortes, and R. Buyya, eds., *High Per- formance Mass Storage and Parallel I/O: Technologies and Applications*, IEEE & Wiley Press, New York, 187–208.

 Blaum, M., J. Bruck, and A. Vardy \[1996\].
-“MDS array codes with independent parity symbols,” *IEEE Trans. on Information Theory*, IT-42 (March), 529–542.
+"MDS array codes with independent parity symbols,"  *IEEE Trans. on Information Theory*, IT-42 (March), 529–542.

 Brady, J. T. \[1986\].
-“A theory of productivity in the creative process,” *IEEE CG&A* (May), 25–34.
+"A theory of productivity in the creative process,"  *IEEE CG&A* (May), 25–34.

 Brown, A., and D. A. Patterson \[2000\].
-“Towards maintainability, availability, and growth benchmarks: A case study of software RAID systems.” *Proc.
+"Towards maintainability, availability, and growth benchmarks: A case study of software RAID systems."  *Proc.
 2000 USE- NIX Annual Technical Conf.*, June 18–23, San Diego, Calif.

 Bucher, I. V., and A. H. Hayes \[1980\].
-“I/O performance measurement on Cray-1 and CDC 7000 computers,” *Proc.
+"I/O performance measurement on Cray-1 and CDC 7000 computers,"  *Proc.
 Computer Performance Evaluation Users Group, 16th Meeting*, October 20–23, 1980, Orlando, Fl., 245–254.

 Chen, P. M., G. A. Gibson, R. H. Katz, and D. A. Patterson \[1990\].
-“An evaluation of redundant arrays of inexpensive disks using an Amdahl 5890,” *Proc.
+"An evaluation of redundant arrays of inexpensive disks using an Amdahl 5890,"  *Proc.
 ACM SIGMETRICS Conf. on Measurement and Modeling of Computer Systems*, May 22–25, 1990, Boulder, Colo.

 Chen, P. M., and E. K. Lee \[1995\].
-“Striping in a RAID level 5 disk array,” *Proc.
+"Striping in a RAID level 5 disk array,"  *Proc.
 ACM SIGMETRICS Conf. on Measurement and Modeling of Computer Systems*, May 15–19, 1995, Ottawa, Canada, 136–145.

 Chen, P. M., E. K. Lee, G. A. Gibson, R. H. Katz, and D. A. Patterson \[1994\].
-“RAID: High-performance, reliable secondary storage,” *ACM Computing Sur- veys* 26:2 (June), 145–188.
+"RAID: High-performance, reliable secondary storage,"  *ACM Computing Sur- veys* 26:2 (June), 145–188.

 Corbett, P., B. English, A. Goel, T. Grcanac, S. Kleiman, J. Leong, and S. Sankar \[2004\].
-“Row-diagonal parity for double disk failure correction,” *Proc.
+"Row-diagonal parity for double disk failure correction,"  *Proc.
 3rd USENIX Conf. on File and Storage Technology (FAST* ’*04)*, March 31–April 2, 2004, San Francisco.

 Denehy, T. E., J. Bent, F. I. Popovici, A. C. Arpaci-Dusseau, and R. H. Arpaci- Dusseau \[2004\].
-“Deconstructing storage arrays,” *Proc.
+"Deconstructing storage arrays,"  *Proc.
 11th Int*’*l.
 Conf. on Architectural Support for Programming Languages and Operating Systems (ASPLOS)*, October 7–13, 2004, Boston, Mass., 59–71.

 Doherty, W. J., and R. P. Kelisky \[1979\].
-“Managing VM/CMS systems for user effectiveness,” *IBM Systems J.* 18:1, 143–166.
+"Managing VM/CMS systems for user effectiveness,"  *IBM Systems J.* 18:1, 143–166.

 Douceur, J. R., and W. J. Bolosky \[1999\].
-“A large scale study of file-system con- tents,” *Proc.
+"A large scale study of file-system con- tents,"  *Proc.
 ACM SIGMETRICS Conf. on Measurement and Modeling of Com- puter Systems*, May 1–9, 1999, Atlanta, Ga., 59–69.

 Enriquez, P. \[2001\].
-“What happened to my dial tone?
-A study of FCC service disruption reports,” poster, *Richard Tapia Symposium on the Celebration of Diversity in Computing*, October 18–20, 2001, Houston, Tex.
+"What happened to my dial tone?
+A study of FCC service disruption reports,"  poster, *Richard Tapia Symposium on the Celebration of Diversity in Computing*, October 18–20, 2001, Houston, Tex.

 Friesenborg, S. E., and R. J. Wicks \[1985\]. *DASD Expectations: The 3380, 3380- 23, and MVS/XA*, Tech.
 Bulletin GG22-9363-02, IBM Washington Systems Center, Gaithersburg, Md.